Skip to content

 What does a roofer do?

 Roofers install, repair, and maintain pitched and flat roofs — slate, tile, metal, felt, EPDM rubber, GRP fibreglass.
-The job covers everything above the wall plate: rafters, sarking, breathable membrane, battens, slates or tiles, ridge tiles, valleys, hips, flashings, gutters, fascias, soffits, and chimneys.
-A typical Irish domestic roofer handles maintenance (cracked or slipped slates, ridge re-bedding, gutter clearing, leak repair) and partial re-roofing more often than full re-roofs, which happen every 60–100 years on a well-maintained Irish slate roof.
+Roof repair and replacement covers everything above the wall plate: rafters, sarking, breathable membrane, battens, slates or tiles, ridge tiles, valleys, hips, flashings, gutters, fascias, soffits, and chimneys.
+A typical Irish domestic roofer handles maintenance — cracked or slipped slates, ridge re-bedding, gutter clearing, leak repair — and partial re-roofing more often than full roof replacement, which happens every 60–100 years on a well-maintained Irish slate roof.

-Most reactive Irish roofing work is repair: high-wind season (autumn/winter) brings slipped slates, displaced ridge tiles, blocked or cracked gutters, and chimney flashing failures.
-Proactive work (annual inspection, chimney pointing, ridge re-bedding) is cheap insurance against bigger damage.
-When evaluating roofers, ask for IRA (Irish Roofing Association) membership where possible and always for evidence of public liability insurance — roofing work has higher claim frequency than most trades.
+Most reactive Irish roofing work is repair: high-wind season in autumn and winter brings slipped slates, displaced ridge tiles, blocked or cracked gutters, and chimney flashing failures.
+Proactive work — annual inspection, chimney pointing, ridge re-bedding — is cheap insurance against bigger damage.
+When evaluating a roofer, ask about IRA (Irish Roofing Association) membership where possible and always for evidence of public liability insurance — roofing work has a higher claim frequency than most trades.
+Before committing to a full re-roof, insist on an itemised quote that separates strip, materials, labour, and scaffolding, and ask how much of the existing slate can be salvaged and re-laid.

 Common roofer services